-Content structures can be shallow or deep:
+Content structures can be shallow, deep or mixed:

 - Shallow many categories with fewer levels.
 The '3-click rule' suggests that no content should be more than 3 clicks away.
-Users will usually find a reasonably shallow structure easier to use, as long as category lists are not too long. - Deep fewer categories that go down through many levels.
+Users will usually find a reasonably shallow structure easier to use, as long as category lists are not too long, and are logically grouped and labelled. - Deep fewer categories that go down through many levels.
 A deep structure can work for sites with extensive content.
 However, users may be sent down 'rabbit holes' as they click down through many levels, and these can be difficult to navigate out of.
 To manage larger websites, it can be useful to think of other navigation aids such as multiple menus or tagging.